OXID-eSales/graphql-base-module/docs/authorization.rst

 Authorization
 ^^^^^^^^^^^^^

-For finer grained access controll you may use the ``@Right()`` annotation to ask if the token in use allows for a specific right.
+For finer grained access control you may use the ``@Right()`` annotation to ask if the token in use allows for a specific right.
 These rights are coupled to the user group which will be stored in the token itself.

 .. literalinclude:: examples/ControllerWithRights.php
    :language: php

-In case you need to have more controll on how the authorization service decides, you may register a handler for the ``OxidEsales\GraphQL\Base\Event\BeforeAuthorization`` event and oversteer the result in your event subscriber, see :ref:`events-BeforeAuthorization`.
+In case you need to have more control on how the authorization service decides, you may register a handler for the ``OxidEsales\GraphQL\Base\Event\BeforeAuthorization`` event and oversteer the result in your event subscriber, see :ref:`events-BeforeAuthorization`.